Sustainability Advisory Board

 • KITABAYASHI Taro

-Representative Director and Managing Executive Officer (Chief Sustainability Officer)
+Representative Director and Senior Managing Executive Officer (in charge of Corporate & Shared Services)

 • TSUCHIDA Tomoko